devonorourke/guano/Perlut/Perlut_filtering_notes.md

 sed -i 's/#OTU ID/OTUid/' mockIn.normalized.num.csv
 awk -F ',' '{print NF; exit}' mockIn.final.csv cut mockIn.normalized.num.csv -d ',' -f 1,2,38 | sort -t ',' -k3,3nr | awk -F "," '$2 != "0.0" {print $0}'
-cut mockIn.final.csv -d ',' -f 1,2,69 | sort -t ',' -k2,2nr | awk -F  "," '$2 != "0" {print $0}'
 ```

-It's clear from the output of the fourth line of the code above that our mock community looks good - there are at least 2000 reads in every mock OTU, and the next highest number of reads of an unexpected read has just 45 (normalized) reads.
-We could also perform a blast search to identify what that read might be from:
+It's clear from the output of the fourth line of the code above that our mock community looks good - there are at least 2000 reads in every mock OTU, and the next highest number of reads of an unexpected read has just 45 (normalized) reads In fact, there are only three potential contaminant OTUs which are identified in our mock which we are suspicious of.
+We could also perform a blast search to identify the taxonomy that could be assigned to each OTU:

-**hhhheeerrrrreeeee**

 ```
+grep "\\bOTU1004_suspect_mock_variant\\b" mockIn.normalized.num.csv
+grep "\\bOTU924_suspect_mock_variant\\b" mockIn.normalized.num.csv
-grep "\\bOTU228\\b" filtMax.normalized.num.csv
+grep "\\bOTU190_suspect_mock_variant\\b" mockIn.normalized.num.csv
 ```

-The output suggests that several samples contain this OTU in high amounts, making it a likely candidate for either index-bleed or contamination.
-However, because the mock community was not amplified with these samples, contamination via extraction or PCR is impossible.
-Thus index bleed is the only culprit.
-To determine the likely taxa contributing to this contamination:
+The output from each of the three BLAST searchers are revealing. `OTU1004` is a 98% identity match (with 100% coverage) for _Harmonia axyridis_, a mock community member itself. `OTU924` is a 98% match (with 99% coverage) for _Harmonia axyridis_ also.
+These two initial results are likely pointing to the fact that we have a mutation in our mock community member that is driving the false representation of contamination; these OTUs can be ignored and thus the `--subtract` value we should be cautious of is that of the remaining OTU.

+The last BLAST search for `OTU190` was a 100% identity match with 100% coverage for two _Gretchena_ species (_amatana_ and _deludana_); a third match at 99% identity was associated with _Gretchena watchungana_.
+This last search indicates the potential for contamination into our mock is very low - the total number of reads that this one OTU was bleeding into our mock community? **2** reads.
+We can therefore proceed without adding the `--subtract` filter at all.

+The remaining concern is to what to do about the high index bleed of the mock community members into our true samples.
+As mentioned previously, this is to be expected because of the unbalanced library that was sequenced: there were far more reads dedicated to the single mock community sample than to any true sample.
+Thus there is a far greater likelihood of these OTUs present in the mock community to have found there way into the true samples.
+To detect those:

 ```
 grep "\\bOTU228\\b" filtMax.filtered.otus.fa -A 1